xiumu00/DIPNet/README.md

 ## Overview Architecture
 <img src="DIPNet.png">

-## Train
+## Training
+We provide our pretrained model weights.
 We are organizing the training code and it will be released soon.

 ## Quick test
 How to test the model?